-Madison, Crockett, and Gibson Counties, Tennessee
+Madison, Crockett and Gibson Counties, Tennessee

 Matt Griggs owns and operates a gently rolling hillside farm in West Tennessee.
-His corn, soybean, wheat, cotton, and cereal operation consists of 1,600 continuous no-till acres, both owned and rented.
+His corn, soybean, wheat, cotton and cereal operation consists of 1,600 continuous no-till acres, both owned and rented.

-Matt has been thrilled with the improvements he’s seen in soil infiltration.
+Griggs has been thrilled with the improvements he’s seen in soil infiltration.
 “Locally we receive abundant rainfall, but sometimes the timing is not ideal.
 I want the soil health on my farm to be my irrigation,” he said.
 “If we receive one inch of rainfall, I want my fields to infiltrate more than 0.2 inches of it.”